Atedo Peterside: Anap Foundation COVID-19 Think Tank

 On 18 March 2020, Peterside appeared on Channels Television to warn Nigerians about the danger of complacency, listing four major reasons why Coronavirus disease may hit Nigeria harder than the rest of the world.
 The video was widely shared on social media.
 He has also called on the Nigerian government "to use various agencies at its disposal to enforce quarantine following the spread of COVID-19 in the country."

 The Anap Foundation COVID-19 Think Tank was founded on 22 March 2020 to help Nigeria overcome the COVID-19 pandemic threat.
 It is composed of eighteen members from across the six geopolitical zones of Nigeria and the diaspora (USA & Germany).
 These are volunteers "with decades of expertise in medicine, logistics, e-commerce, economics, finance, law, communications, religious knowledge, academia, mobilization, advocacy, sustainability, governance, accountancy, actuarial science, health management organisations, grant making and international disaster management."

 The Foundation has also released "Coronavirus Alert" in major Nigerian languages to alert the public to the issues facing the country with the pandemic.

 On 4 February, the Anap Foundation COVID-19 Think Tank collaborated with Media Houses to launch a Name and Shame Initiative for violators of the COVID-19 safety protocols.

 National honours

-In 2010, Peterside was awarded the Commander of the Order of the Niger (CON), one of Nigeria's top honours.
+In 2010, Peterside was awarded the Commander of the Order of the Niger (CON).

 Personal life

-Atedo Peterside (Arusibidabo of Opobo Kingdom) is married to Mrs. Abiodun Peterside (nee Pearce).
+Atedo Peterside, the Arusibidabo of the Opobo Kingdom, is married to Mrs. Dudun Peterside (née Pearce).
 They have three children, Tokini, Atowari, and Tariye.
 Tokini Peterside is the founder of ART X Lagos.

 His father Chief Michael Clement Atowari Peterside (Sunju IX), who lived from 24 June 1918 to 15 January 2016, was an Ophthalmologist and a retired Controller of Medical Services in the Old Rivers State.
 He held the Nigerian chieftaincy title of the head chief of the Sunju Peterside chieftaincy family of Opobo.
 At his death, the chief was 97.

 Peterside's mother is Patricia Awune Gboloba Bob-Manuel.
 At the time of her marriage, she was a princess of the royal family of Abonnema.

 Peterside lists his hobbies as boating, polo, reading, and traveling.